Labour chooses by-election candidate

-Lewisham East by-election: Janet Daby chosen to stand for Labour
+Lewisham East by-election: Janet Daby chosen for Labour

 Members of the Labour Party have selected Janet Daby to stand in the Lewisham East by-election.